Facilities and Resources

-Mainframes to PCs to laptops to tablets and smart phones to smart glasses and wristwatches: how we access and communicate information through technology is changing at an exciting rate.
+PCs to laptops to tablets and smart phones to smart glasses and smart watches: how we access and communicate information through technology is changing at an exciting rate.

-The challenge for every school is to keep abreast, pre-empt where possible and harness developments in technologies, without limiting pupils and staff to particular devices and interfaces which then become quickly superseded by the next innovation.
+The challenge for every school is to keep abreast of, pre-empt where possible and harness the developments in technology to improve teaching and learning and to support safe recreational use.

-- A stable, reliable College-wide network with broadband internet connection, supporting 420 computers and with appropriate e-safety systems applied.
+- A stable, reliable College-wide network with fast internet connection, supporting 450 computers.

 - Seven IT labs: four in the Senior School, two in the Prep School and one in the Pre-Prep.

-- Additional smaller suites of PCs are located across the campus in areas such as the libraries.
+- Additional smaller suites of PCs located across the campus in areas such as the libraries.

 - The majority of classrooms have interactive whiteboards or projectors.

-We have a comprehensive renewal programme to ensure that we provide the latest equipment and a development process, which ensures that ICT resources are provided wherever they can assist in the teaching and learning process.
+We have a comprehensive renewal program, to ensure that we provide the latest equipment.
+We also have and a development process which ensures that new resources are provided wherever we think they can add value to the teaching and learning process.